B-Shiva-Kumar/Go/README.md

 My Golang concept learnings & code snippets will be updated here.

-If it is helping you... then please go through this repo for Golang.
+feel free to use this repo for your reference too.